rdallman/gofirst/README.md

 If something went wrong suggestions:

 * `go help gopath`
-* "No Git command" on Windows <http://git-scm.com/>
+* "No Git command" on Windows: <http://git-scm.com/>

 Raise your hand, we're here to help